lhami/sensometrics-r-tutorial-2024/docs/1-intro-to-R.md

 ## [45] htmltools_0.5.5
 ```

-Finally, you can also load (and unload) packages using the `Packages` tab, by clciking the checkbox next to the name of the package you want to load (or unload).
+Finally, you can also load (and unload) packages using the `Packages` tab, by clicking the checkbox next to the name of the package you want to load (or unload).

 ## Getting help